pttg24/api-payment-gateway/docs/technical-notes.md

 **CoPaymentGateway.CQRS.Commands**
 CQRS Pattern - Commands (Post action).
-Receive and validate a PaymentRequest (validation agains rules defined on PaymentRequestValidator)
+Receive and validate a PaymentRequest (validation against rules defined on PaymentRequestValidator)
 If valid, inserts payment on Memory Database (table Payments) and generate an internalPaymentId (Guid)
 Send the request to Bank (simulator)
 Update row on database with Bank response.
 A pair of Guid (internalPaymentId-BankResponse.PaymentId) is now saved on database.